radin-lawrence/Creating-an-custom-docker-image-and-push-to-docker-hub/README.md

 So, we have the site template in /home/ec2-user/website/

-## 3. Move conf and template to one directory
+## 3. Move conf and template to my project directory

 Now we create a directory for handling our project and we move these 2 files (website and conf) to that directory.